 In all such cases where a scribe is used for a Persons with Disabilities, the following rules will apply:

 Compensatory time of twenty minutes per hour or otherwise advised shall be permitted for the candidates with locomotor disability and cerebral palsy where dominant (writing) extremity is affected to the extent of slowing the performance of function (minimum of 40% impairment).

-Blind candidates (who suffer from not less than 40% of disability) may opt to view the contents of the test in the magnified font, and all such candidates will be eligible for the compensatory time of 20 minutes for every hour or otherwise advised of examination.
+These Definition and Guidelines for Persons with Disabilities are for the Blind candidates (who suffer from not less than 40% of disability).
+These persons may opt to view the contents of the test in the magnified font, and all such candidates will be eligible for the compensatory time of 20 minutes for every hour or otherwise advised of examination.

 The facility of viewing the contents of the test in the magnifying font will not be available to Visually Impaired candidates who use the services of a Scribe for the examination.

 These definition and guidelines for persons with disabilities are subject to change regarding GOI guidelines/ clarifications, if any, from time to time.